 Your customer is searching.
-The question is, will they find you?
+The question is, will they find you on the SERPs?

-If you’re customer is able to find you, chances are they’re looking for something specific.
+If your customer is able to find you, chances are they’re looking for something specific.
 What are they looking for?
 Reviews.

 Bright Local’s 2014 Local Consumer Review found that 88% of the 2,104 respondents read reviews before making a purchasing decision with a business.

 Who Would You Choose to Do Business With?

 Below is a screenshot of a Google search for B2B “website design in Costa Mesa.”
 As you can see, each result has a different number of reviews.
 Based on this screengrab alone, which business would you choose to work with?
 We can guess that the businesses with the most reviews will draw your attention first, as they have the most opinions to peruse and consider.

 Now, try it for yourself.
 Take a moment to look at what happens when you type your keywords into Google.
 Do they trigger the “local pack”?
 If they do, having reviews is essential.
 Below I have outlined some simple ways to make reviews apart of your business.
 At the bottom, we have also added a useful review handout from WhiteSpark.
 You can take this handout template and customize it for your business.

 Why Reviews Really Matter for B2B Businesses

 Customer feedback is one of the biggest influencers on a company’s well-being.
 If the customer gives a positive review of a company, that company can rest assured their approval rating will grow.
 The more reviews you have, the more recognition you get.
 The more positive reviews you have, the more conversions you stand to make.

 Today, it is easier than ever for customers to voice their opinions about a product or service.
 There are various sites that make leaving a review for a local B2B business as simple as having a computer and internet connection.
 Local business owners would do well to watch these sites and conversations.